 The acid-base balance is vital for normal bodily functions.
 When this equilibrium is disrupted, it can lead to severe symptoms such as arrhythmias and seizures.
 Therefore, this acid-base balance is tightly regulated.
-In this article, we will look at the buffering system, responses of the urinary system and relevant clinical conditions.
+In this article, we will look at the buffering system, urinary acid-base regulation and relevant clinical conditions.

 Information on the buffering system of the blood and responses of the respiratory system can be found here.

 The urinary system utilises two methods to alter blood pH.
 That is, excretion of hydrogen (H+) ions as dihydrogen phosphate or ammonia and production and reabsorption of bicarbonate (HCO3–) ions.

 There are 2 methods by which this is achieved:

 - Excretion of H+ ions in the form of dihydrogen phosphate (H2PO4–) – H+ ions are actively transported into the lumen via hydrogen-ATPase pumps on alpha intercalated cells.
 Excess luminal phosphate (only 85% of total phosphate is normally reabsorbed) can bind a large portion of hydrogen ions, buffering them as H2PO4– before excretion.
 This excretion of H+ ions increases blood pH.